mpv-player/mpv/DOCS/man/osc.rst

 The following options configure what commands are run when the buttons are clicked. ``mbtn_mid`` commands are also triggered with ``shift+mbtn_left``.

+When there's only one track of a type, left clicks on track buttons always cycle it instead of using the configured command.

 ``title_mbtn_left_command=script-binding select/select-playlist; script-message-to osc osc-hide``

 ``title_mbtn_mid_command=show-text ${filename}``